syncfusion-content/windowsforms-docs/WindowsForms/NavigationDrawer/Overview.md

 * **Transition** : Provides options to set the transition type of the Drawer while opening.

-* **Toggle Drawer** : This support helps to toggle between Sliding Panel visibility.
+* **Toggle drawer** : This support helps to toggle between Sliding Panel visibility.

-* **Animation Duration** : Specifies the Timespan by which the DrawerContent opens up to the view.
+* **Animation duration** : Specifies the Timespan by which the DrawerContent opens up to the view.
 Animation Duration is applied only when ToggleDrawer function is used.